monash-human-power/raspicam/README.md

 ## Tests

-Located under `CameraOverlays/tests`.
+Located under `tests`.
 Enter 'pytest' in the terminal to run all tests.

 ## Utilities
 `mqtt_message_test.py`: Script that sends messages to the camera overlay.
 First, run `mqtt_message_test.py` along with `mqtt_test.py` from the DAS repo, Finally run `overlay_all_stats.py`.